yannickglt/grunt-kss/README.md

 Default value: `null`

 Include a load path for preprocessor imports
-Currently only sass is supported.
+Currently only scss is supported.

 #### options.helpers
 Type: `String`